garethtdavies/docker-masterclass/README.md

 So far we've `docker run` to create a new container, which outputs all `stdout` to the console.

-However, there are multiple ways in which a container can be instanced.
+However, there are multiple ways in which a container can be instantiated.

 #### 8.1 Detached Mode